 Quick Action Clamp

-hand operated clamp (operates like sealant guns) ideal for quickly and easily clamping all kinds of workpieces.
-Simple single finger
+One hand operated clamp (operates like sealant guns) ideal for quickly and easily clamping all kinds of workpieces.
+Simple single finger release.

 Features one-handed operation with adjustable pressure, best for thin pieces as the jaws do not close square.

 Exact application of force and maximum power in a single movement.

 Fast and powerful closing / opening due to special thread and handle grip.

 A metal bar with serrations.
 As the clamping pressure is applied the serrations lock & secure the sliding head.